schell/renderling.xyz/content/devlog/index.md

 I'll have to find the relevant parts in the WGSL spec or something.

+### Going deeper on sampling depth textures

+So on the fix branch above^ it looks like the snapshot test for `shadow.spv` is failing validation.

+It's expecting that some function return a scalar, but now it's returning a vector.

+That tracks because I've changed depth texture loads/samples to splat their return value, since WGSL expects sampled depth textures to return vectors, but SPIR-V expects them to return scalars.

+The exception is that in the case of the SPIR-V ops `OpImageSampleDrefExplicitLod` or `OpImageSampleDrefImplicitLod`, the result type must be a scalar.

+So the fix is easy then, check if there's a "dref" in the parsed image op and only splat if we can't find one.

 ## Tue Oct 8, 2024

 I've been working on extending the pre-render culling phase by adding occlusion culling.